openethereum/parity-ethereum/README.md

 Parity is fully compatible with Stable Rust.

-We recommend installing Rust through [multirust](https://github.com/brson/multirust).
-If you don't already have multirust, you can install it like this:
+We recommend installing Rust through [rustup](https://www.rustup.rs/).
+If you don't already have rustup, you can install it like this:

 - Linux and OSX:
 ```bash